-Google Hangouts and Skype aren’t as popular as they used to be.
-However, they still have devoted fans that use the services for personal as well as business communication.
-The basic premise of both is the same, but there are a lot of differences between the two chat services in terms of features they offer.
-Which one comes out on top in the Hangouts vs Skype battle comes down to exactly what you want and need from a messaging service.
+Google Hangouts and Skype may have fallen behind Zoom throughout the pandemic.
+However, they still have plenty of users who use the platforms almost every day.
+The basic premise is the same, but there are many differences between the two services in terms of their features.
+Which one to choose in the Hangouts vs Skype battle comes down to precisely what you want and need from a messaging service.

-In this post, we compare the two services side-by-side and explain their differences as well as similarities.
-We also quickly go through which one is better for business users and explain the paid option they offer for companies that need extra features.
+On this page, we’ll compare the two platforms head-to-head and explain their differences as well as similarities.
+We also go through which one is better for business users and explain the paid business options.
 Let’s dive in.

 Hangouts vs Skype: Similarities

 Both Hangouts and Skype offer the basic features expected from a messaging app.
-They allow you to send messages to your contacts as well as make video and audio calls.
-You also have the option of sharing files like videos, images, and documents, among others.
-Group chat is supported by both services, although the limitations each one has in place are different and will be discussed later on in this article.
+They allow you to send messages to your contacts and make video and audio calls.
+You can share files like videos, images, and documents, among others.
+Both services also support group chatting, though each has its series of limitations in place that we’ll touch on later.

-Both services can be used on the web and mobile devices and support a number of different platforms (Windows, Android, iOS…).
-Messages are synced between devices, so you can pick up where you left off if you decide to switch from a PC to your phone in the middle of a chat, for example.
+Hangouts and Skype can be used on desktop and mobile devices and support several different platforms (Windows, Android, iOS).
+Messages automatically sync between devices, so you can pick up where you left off if you decide to switch from a PC to your phone in the middle of a chat.

 Skype and Hangouts are both free.

 As you would expect, both services are completely free.
-However, both offer the option of adding credit to your account that can then be used to call any phone number from your Hangouts or Skype account and pay for it by the minute.
+However, both offer the option to add credit to your account that you can use to call any phone number from your Hangouts or Skype account and pay for it by the minute.
 It’s not something most people need, but it’s there for those that do.

 Hangouts vs Skype: Differences

-For example, Skype lets you delete and edit the messages you have sent.
-You can also react to messages with various emoji and quote messages as well as forward them to a different contact.
+On the other hand, Skype lets you delete and edit the messages you have sent.
+You can also react to messages with various emojis and quote messages and forward them to a different contact.
 You can even send audio messages hassle-free and create polls.
-With Google Hangouts, you get none of that.
+However, you get none of those features with Google Hangouts.

 Then there’s video chat.
-You can group chat with up to 50 people on Skype, while Hangouts allows for up to 25 people.
-Skype also offers a bunch of great features for video chat that come in handy for small businesses, various online meetings, or just a casual conversation between two friends.
-You can share your screen with others, record the chat, and even turn on subtitles and have the words spoken during a call displayed on your screen.
+You can group chat with up to 50 people on Skype, while Hangouts allows 25 people.
+Skype also offers great features for video chat that come in handy for small businesses, various online meetings, or just a casual conversation between two friends.
+You can share your screen with others, record the chat, and even turn on subtitles if you can’t hear the call clearly.

 Hangouts, on the other hand, offers nothing like that.
 It just lets you see and speak with one or more people, and that’s more or less it.
-There are no useful extra feature available like with Skype.
+There are no useful extra features available like there are on Skype.
 You can use filters, though, which make the conversation a bit more interesting.
 For example, you can put on a pirate hat on your head with the press of a button, but that feature is only available on desktops.

-However, unlike Hangouts, Skype also offers end-to-end encryption, which basically means that the messages you send can’t be seen by Microsoft or anyone else.
-To use this feature, you have to open up a “Private conversation” with a contact.
-The down side of this is that you lose out on a number of features including options to edit, delete, and forward messages.
+However, unlike Hangouts, Skype also offers end-to-end encryption, which means that Microsoft or anyone else can’t see the messages you send.
+You have to open up a “Private conversation” with a contact to use this feature.
+The downside of this is that you lose out on many features, including options to edit, delete, and forward messages.

-There’s also a big difference between the two services when it comes to the user interface.
+There’s also a big difference between the two services regarding the user interface.
 Although this comes down to personal preference, I have to say that Skype has a more modern design that’s a lot easier on the eyes than Hangouts.

-While both services are available on loads of platforms, only Skype has a Windows app, while Hangouts has to be used via a browser on PC.
+While both services are available on loads of platforms, only Skype has a Windows app, while you have to use Hangouts via a browser on a PC.
 However, the advantage of Hangouts is that you can use it with a Google account, which you likely already have.
-You have to sign up for a Microsoft account to use Skype (if you don’t have one already), which isn’t a big deal but is definitely something that’s worth mentioning.
+You have to sign up for a Microsoft account to use Skype (if you don’t have one already), which isn’t a big deal but worth mentioning.

 Another thing worth mentioning is the advertisements.
 Unfortunately, you’ll see annoying ads in Skype’s apps.
-During my time using Hangout, however, I haven’t seen a single one, which made the entire experience a lot better.
+We haven’t seen ads of any kind so far while using Hangouts, so bonus points to Google.

 Hangouts vs Skype: Which one is right for you?

 There’s no doubt that Skype is the superior option.
 It looks a lot nicer and offers a lot more features.
-I especially like the ability to edit or delete the messages sent, as well as the option to react to the messages received.
+I especially like the ability to edit or delete the messages sent and the chance to react to the messages received.
 I also like that I can start a private conversation that offers end-to-end encryption, although I’d prefer if every message I sent or call I made would offer this protection — just like Viber, Signal, and a few other apps.

 Skype is a better option overall.

-For me, personally, the choice is clear.
+For me, the choice is clear.
 I’d take Skype over Hangouts any day of the week.
 However, that may not be true for everyone.
-We have to keep in mind that Hangouts has advantages over Skype as well, although just a few ones.
+We have to keep in mind that Hangouts has advantages over Skype, although just a few.

-So to sum up, if you want a simple app that does all the basic features right and doesn’t come with loads of bells and whistles you don’t really care about, Google Hangouts is right up your alley.
+So, to sum up, Google Hangouts is right up your alley if you want a simple app that does all the essential features right.
 But if you want as many features as possible, Skype is the way to go.

-If you’re still having second thoughts about which one to use as your primary messaging app, test them both out for yourself to get some hands-on experience.
-Also, take into consideration which of these two apps are used by your friends and family.
+If you’re still having second thoughts about which one to use as your primary messaging app, test them both out for yourself.
+Also, consider which of these two apps are used by your friends and family.
 A messaging service is meaningless if you don’t have anyone to chat with, regardless of how good it might be.

 Note: Please keep in mind that Google plans on killing off its Hangouts app.
 It will be replaced by Hangouts Chat and Hangouts Meet, which are already available for business customers — more on that in the next section.
 Consumers are expected to get access to them this year.